aurora-is-near/doc.aurora.dev/docs/bridge/add-token-to-rainbow-bridge.md

 ---
-title: Add token to Rainbow Bridge
+title: Add a token to Rainbow Bridge
 ---

 If you are a developer, and you can deploy tokens using the Rainbow Bridge: